Osprey Poco Plus

 Thule’s Sapling Elite is another fully featured design to consider and one of the few packs that costs more than the Osprey at $350.
 The two child carriers share a lot in common, including the use of high-quality materials throughout, plenty of adjustability for both the torso and kid cockpit, and excellent storage (25L for the Thule vs. 26L for the Osprey).
 But the Thule gets a good portion of its storage from its removable daypack, which we’ve found to be less functional than integrated pockets.
 In addition, we had comfort-related issues with the Thule’s highly pronounced and stiff shoulder straps.
 Both are quality and well-made designs, but we prefer the more well-rounded and $20-cheaper Osprey.

 Kelty’s Journey PerfectFIT Elite is their top-end model at $300 and stacks up competitively against the Osprey.
 Like the Poco Plus, the Kelty is a feature-rich design with 26 liters of storage, a highly adjustable torso length, an included sunshade, and hydration compatibility.
 But the Journey PerfectFIT can’t match the convenience of the Osprey’s child harness design, and its backpanel doesn’t ventilate as well.
-In addition, it comes up a little short of the Osprey in carrying comfort too, and this is a rare instance where a Kelty product isn’t a stellar value (we prefer the more affordable models in the Journey line, including the $260 Signature).
+In addition, it comes up a little short of the Osprey in carrying comfort too, and this is a rare instance where a Kelty product isn’t a stellar value (although the $260 Signature variation offers decent bang for buck).

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!